Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

   </tr>
   <tr>
     <th> effect </th>
-    <td> banish a ‘Darquess’ Spell/Trap from the Deck </td>
+    <td> banish a ‘Darquess’ Spell/Trap from deck </td>
     <td> Set a banished ‘Darquess’ Spell/Trap </td>
-    <td> mill a ‘Darquess’ monster </td>
+    <td> bury a ‘Darquess’ monster </td>
   </tr>
 </table>

 ### Level 7
 This self-dealt damage allows the 3 Level 7 monsters to be Summoned, which each have 2300 ATK.

-> If either player takes damage (even during the Damage Step): You can Special Summon this card from your hand or Graveyard, and if you do, you can increase this card’s Level by 1 for every 100 damage taken.
+> If either player takes damage: You can Special Summon this card from your hand or Graveyard, then you can increase this card’s Level (max 12) by 1 for every 100 damage taken.

-Upon being Summoned, each has a specialyzed form of removal:

-> If this card is Summoned: You can banish 1 [...].

-Each also has an effect to search a Ritual-related card by banishing a card from the hand or Graveyard.
+They can then banish a card from the hand or graveyard to search a Ritual-relyzen card:

 > You can banish 1 card from your hand or Graveyard; add 1 ‘Darquess’ [...] from your Deck or Banished Pile to your hand.